Qatar Philharmonic Orchestra Celebrates its 10 Year Anniversary

 On February 26th, 2019, the Qatar Philharmonic Orchestra (QPO) will be holding a concert to celebrate 10 years of beautiful symphonic music.
 The story of the QPO starts with its founding in 2007 by Her Highness Sheikha Mozah Bint Nasser Al-Missned, and its inaugural concert in 2008, conducted by American maestro Lorin Maazel.
-Since then, the Orchestra has preformed in many prestigious places all over the world, such as the Kennedy Center in Washington, the opening of the Katara Cultural Village Amphitheatre, and the United Nations General Assembly.
-World premiers have included both Arabic and Western music: Marcel Khalifé’s Symphony of Return, Rami Khalifé’s Chaos for Piano and Orchestra, and Houtaf Khoury’s Angel of Light Piano Concerto.
+Since then, the Orchestra has performed in many prestigious places all over the world, such as the Kennedy Center in Washington, the opening of the Katara Cultural Village Amphitheatre, and the United Nations General Assembly.
+World premieres have included both Arabic and Western music: Marcel Khalifé’s Symphony of Return, Rami Khalifé’s Chaos for Piano and Orchestra, and Houtaf Khoury’s Angel of Light Piano Concerto.

 The mission of the Qatar Philharmonic, in its own words: